 The principle of court independence means a particular judge’s ability to make a decision without any influence, only through the prism of his own analysis, knowledge, requirements of law and internal conviction.

 Sometimes, court independence is more important than its professionalism.
-An error of a particular judge may be corrected by lodging an appeal or cassation.
 The worst thing, which may happen, is a highly professional and simultaneously dependent court.
-We do not ever find justice in such a court, and its decisions become the legalized arbitrary behavior!
+We do not ever find justice in such a court!

 Ukraine has made significant steps towards strengthening court independence.
-Such a fact is fixed by both experts of European institutions and Ukrainian lawyers.
 We have reached more over the past four years than within the previous twenty ones.

 Key achievements of recent years:

 - Neutralization of direct political influence on judge’s career.
 Both Parliament (Verkhovna Rada) and President are suspended from making decisions on appointment and career progression of judges.

 - The High Council of Justice (HCJ) was provided with full and exhaustive competences regarding the possibility to accomplish the missions of judicial authority.
 The HCJ is the body in which the majority consists of the judges elected by the judges themselves, which makes it dependent only on the law and community of judges.

 - Judicial remuneration has considerably grown.
 A high salary of a judge is not a guarantee against corruption, but it establishes an effective safety barrier.

 - Transparent competitive procedures for selection and transfer of a judge, geography and previous places of work of the winners of competitions to the Supreme Court and Anti-Corruption Court testifies to the beginning of functioning social lifts in judiciary profession.